Hi, what do you want to do?

 American Revolution Power Point Presentation

 Fourth graders explore the American Revolution.
-For this United States history and technology lesson, 4th graders complete a worksheet using information about the causes of the American Revolution.
-Students create a Power Point...
+In this United States history and technology instructional activity, 4th graders complete a worksheet using information about the causes of the American Revolution.
+Students create a...

 Curated OER